There are several Ecuador phone options available. And since most of us can't live without our cell phones...

 Much of Ecuador is serviced by CNT.
 Some places will have a local phone company that is not part of CNT.
 To request phone service it just a matter of going to the local office and asking about availability.

-We have been asking about Ecuador phone service for several years now.
-But we live in a new neighborhood that didn't have phone lines yet.
-After asking every couple of months we kind of gave up.
-But last month we decided to check.
+We asked about Ecuador phone service for several years, but we live in a new neighborhood that didn't have phone lines yet.
+After asking every couple of months we kind of gave up, but last month we decided to check.
 Who would have guessed?!?
 There are phone lines available and we had ours installed about three days later.

 So if the lines are available it can be simple and quick.
 If not it can be annoying and drawn out.